hydren-crypto/stampchain/docs/src20.md

 # SRC-20 Token Specification

 SRC-20 is a bleeding edge specification modeled after BRC-20.
 Prior specifications of SRC-20 in its initial state were built on top of Counterparty transactions with specific requirements for an issuance transaction.
-The current specification as of block 796,000 encodes the SRC-20 transaction directly onto BTC and does *not* use Counterparty.
+The current specification as of block 796,000 encodes the SRC-20 transaction directly onto BTC and does not use Counterparty.
 Any SRC-20 transactions created on Counterparty after block 796,000 will be deemed invalid, and will not be indexed.
+Counterparty was used as a proof of concept as we designed a direct to BTC method which optimizes the transaction size and reduces cost of SRC-20 transactions.

 If you do not fully understand how SRC-20 works, it is recommended that you exercise caution.